HIllya51/LunaTranslator/docs/en/transoptimi.md

 # Functions of Various Translation Optimizations

-1. ## Proper Noun Translation - Direct Replacement
+1. ## Proper Noun Translation - Replace before translation

     This method directly replaces the original text with the translated text before translation.
 It supports using `Regex` and `Escape` for more complex replacements.